Karthik-S-Salian/nmamitloop/src/content/notes/dbms/lab/student.md

 where not exists (select bookISBN
                   from  BOOKADAPTION
                   where  course in(select course
 				  from  course
-                                    where dept = C.dept
+				  where dept = C.dept)
-                                    and bookISBN
-									not in
-                                     (select bookISBN
+                and bookISBN not in (select bookISBN
-							 from TEXTBOOK where
+				from TEXTBOOK
-							 publisher='McGraw')
+				where publisher='McGraw')
 		  )

-OR
+--OR

 select distinct(C1.dept)
 from course C1